Skip to content

 The New Jersey ABC and local police run extensive underage compliance check operations during the Shore season, particularly in Belmar, Seaside Heights, Wildwood, Point Pleasant Beach, and Atlantic City.
 Boardwalk bars and beachfront clubs see heavy enforcement from Memorial Day weekend through Labor Day.

 During the academic year, enforcement focuses on the college markets.
 New Brunswick (Rutgers), Princeton, South Orange (Seton Hall), Hoboken (Stevens), Madison (Drew, Fairleigh Dickinson), and Montclair all see active checks.
-For more on what door staff look at, see how bouncers check IDs.
+For more on what door staff look at, see the bouncer's check process.

 How New Jersey Venues Detect Fake IDs